hcnordics/hcnordics.github.io/_sources/biographies.md

 | 1941  |            |           |       |      | ●         |      |      |      |      |
 | 1942  |            |           |       |      | ●         |      |      |      |      |
 | 1943  |            |           |       |      | ●         |      |      |      |      |
+> \* The Danish graduating classes of 1812 and 1837 were celebrated in a joint yearbook, marking their 50th and 25th anniversaries respectively.

 ## Additional source material